daniel-cespedesm/gl-devops_challenge/README.md

   In the forked repository there is a Jenkinsfile_main acting as the orchestrator to make the build, docker and startup actually happen.

   ## Functionality
     - Due to the lack of knowledge on configuring Hygieia, it is very probable that the application does not work as expected or the components don't get to connect between each other.
+Last time app went up it failed.
+    - Only 2 components are being started as when the rest are removed the application tends to connect api-ui-db successfully.
+If you wish to make test adding components they are being built, you just have to uncomment the components in the docker-compose.yml file and add additional settings to the docker-compose.override.yml

 # Author
 This repo is owned by Daniel Céspedes and was created exclusively for a DevOps Challenge for Gorilla Logic .
 Unless Gorilla Logic has additional privacy policies not documented in this document but found in https://gorillalogic.com/ or any other place, you can do whatever you want with this project as all the components are open-source or free to use.